hosuaby/CakeMold/README.md

 ```

 ## Why it's awesome
-* Wroten in Java 7
+* Written in Java 7
 * No need to add annotations in your code
 * No need ennoying compile-time code generation